james-cole/manifold-lab/content/authors/emilie_alvarez_orvik/_index.md

 - Visitors
 ---

-Sivaniya visited UCL in in 2022 and 2024.
+Emilie is visiting UCL in in 2026.